 From Ananda Aromatherapy, 100% pure true Melissa essential oil steam distilled from the leaves and tops of

-Melissa grown in Bulgaria.
-This is a nice, bright, fresh, therapeutic Melissa.
-We use this oil ourselves in all aromatherapy applications ~ very highly recommended.
+These are both nice, bright, fresh, very therapeutic Melissas.
+We use these oils ourselves in all aromatherapy applications ~ very highly recommended.

 What makes Ananda's oils different?
 Learn about our conscientious selection process here...